Graduated from EMU in 2004 with a degree in Accounting

 After working six years as an independent communication consultant, Stuart is delighted to represent his alma mater.
 His territories are Ohio, most of the South, and the Upper Midwest.
 He stated, “My college years at Eastern Mennonite were positive and life-changing, and I strongly believe that today’s EMU students also receive a first-rate education infused with Christian values.
 Our graduates serve lovingly and heroically in a world filled with human need.
 I’m so impressed by the community of faculty, staff, administrators, and donors and friends who contribute in so many ways to perpetuate the excellence found at EMU.”

 Cindy grew up near Cleveland, Ohio and then lived in Lancaster County, Pa. for 15 years following college.
-Her work experience centers around office management and development for several non-profit agencies, including 8 years with Mennonite Central Committee in Akron, Pa.
-Cindy finds fulfillment in connecting with donors, churches and students in her current role.
-She and her family (husband LeVon and son Jeffrey) relocated to Harrisonburg in 2003.
-In her free time, Cindy enjoys walking, vegetarian cooking and scrapbooking.
+Her work experience has focused on office management and development for several non-profit agencies, including 8 years with Mennonite Central Committee in Akron, Pa.
+Cindy serves as assistant to the executive director of development, supervises the office staff, and spends considerable time managing the database as well as appeals and other development mailings.
+She and her family (husband LeVon MAR ’06 and son Jeffrey ’16) relocated to Harrisonburg in 2003.
+Outside of work, Cindy enjoys vegetarian cooking, gardening and walking.
+Cindy and LeVon are members of the urban congregation, Early Church.

 Tim grew up in Elkhart, IN, attended Bethany Christian H.S., and studied at EMU from 1991-1995.
 He spent the 95-96 year in three West African countries as a missions intern with Mennonite Mission Network, then returned to EMU to serve in admissions.
 In 2000 he moved to Silver Spring, MD to work for the Chronicle of Higher Education, in Washington, D.C.
 In 2002 he assumed his current role at EMU.
 He married Nicolle Nogueras, an attorney in Washington, in March 2006.
 Their daughter, Shane Nogueras Swartzendruber, was born on July 31, 2011.
 Tim is a member of Hyattsville Mennonite Church.